slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
+- true motivations are revealed, not declared.
+- you are strong only where you were broken. -- naval
+- drain opponent morale with unexpected defeat or unexpected strong defence.
+- poker is about maximizing deceptiveness while extracting information from your opponent. -- liv boree
+- it's hard to defeat a high-morale defender with an unlimited supply line. -- naval

 > *"All guns are loaded."
 -- Kevin Kelly*

+“Never offend people with style when you can offend them with substance.” -- Sam Brown “If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy.” -- Warren Buffett

 - every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.
 - looking to people when they are bluffing.